savvasha/officials-templates-for-sportspress/readme.txt

 == Description ==

 Officials Templates for SportsPress is a WordPress plugin that enhances the Official profile on SportsPress by adding custom template functions.
 These functions allow you to easily display and customize official's details on your sports website.

+You can add your own detail info by using the following hooks:
+1. Actions
+* `otfs_meta_box_officials_details`: To add the custom detail field to the Details Meta-Box
+* `otfs_meta_box_officials_save` : To save the custom detail field.
+2. Filters
+* `otfs_officials_details`: To show the custome detail field at the frontend.

 == Features ==